Diane Vizine-Goetz, Ph.D.

 Senior Research Scientist

 Diane Vizine-Goetz is a research scientist at OCLC.
-Diane's research interests include knowledge organization, indexing and retrieval, and database quality control.
+Diane's research interests include subject access systems, cataloging theory and practice, and data mining library-oriented data sources.
 Her current research activities involve applying principles of the Functional Requirements for Bibliographic Records (FRBR) model to large bibliographic datasets.
-Diane has also contributed to and directed efforts to develop automated tools for catalogers and classifiers.
+Diane has also created and contributed to the development of automated tools for catalogers and classifiers.

 Diane earned a Ph.D. in Library and Information Science from Case Western Reserve University, a Master of Library Science degree and a Bachelor of Arts degree from the State University of New York at Buffalo.